cicsdev/cics-banking-sample-application-cbsa/etc/install/base/doc/CBSA_base_cobol_installation_instructions.md

 There are some assumptions within this document, these are:

 > a.
 That a CICS region and the underlying libraries for that region
 > are already installed in the host environment.
-Within this document,
-> the CICS region is called **CICSTS56.**
 >
 > b.
 That a Db2 subsystem is available in the host environment.
 The Db2
 > subsystem used, in this document, is called **DBCG**.